karigithe67/Github-surfer/README.md

-# Quotes
+# Github-surfer
-This is a web page where users can read and even post their quotes.
+This is a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+A person can also look for repositories and use the GitHub API  to retrieve their information.
 # Author
 Karigithe Jeff.